Welcome to TransPan

 3. Eligibility criteria

-1. The Grant applicant(s) are Action participants with a primary affiliation to a legal entity located in a COST Full or Cooperating Member country, a COST Near Neighbour Country or a European RTD Organization (see Article 4.1.1.1.1 on Annotated Rules for COST Actions).
+a.
+The Grant applicant(s) are Action participants with a primary affiliation to a legal entity located in a COST Full or Cooperating Member country, a COST Near Neighbour Country or a European Research and Innovation Organization (see Article 4.1.1.1.1 on Annotated Rules for COST Actions).

-2. The Grant applicant is a researcher or innovator who visits a host organization located in a different country than the country of affiliation (for Affiliation, see Article 4.1.1.1.1 on Annotated Rules for COST Actions document) for a specific work and for a determined period of time.
+b.
+The Grant applicant is a researcher or innovator who visits a host organization located in a different country than the country of affiliation for a specific work and for a determined period of time.

-3. The STSM must have a minimum duration of 5 calendar days (including travel) and end by September 30th, 2024.
+c.
+The STSM must have a minimum duration of 5 calendar days (including travel) and end by June 30th, 2025.

 4. Application deadlines